Internet of Thinking Or IoT Is Being Used A Lot These Days: Let Us Know How?

 There’s a lot of rethinking about architecture, leveraging micro-services and some other stuff like that.
 It is actually to personalize and customize every solution, the hardware to the software; to the cloud depending on what exactly it is that is happening.
 An example of something like NeuroPace, essentially a small little device, it’s surgically implanted, is self-contained, to monitor, look for signs of the seizure happening and then when it does it sends out pulses to help control them.

-Amazingly, these devices are reducing things by 40- to 44 percent.
+Amazingly, this internet of things is reducing things by 40- to 44 percent.
 They are figuring these out by periodically uploading the data back to a database that’s going to take not one individual, but every single person using this and using the signals, the data, they are getting off it in order to refine, to create better algorithms then go down back to the device in order to make it better through every iteration.

 We have been hearing about the change in trends or shifts in the balance of power between the cloud and back to the edge, device-level processing.
 It’s all about consumer expectations.
 As things have evolved we are looking for the objects around us to become more and more intelligent giving us instant feedback, and instant gratification.
 And in order to that we need much more advanced compute-power at the edge with these devices and then to communicate back with the enterprise, make sense of the data that is being used and use that to develop new products and services meeting those consumer expectations.
 A lot of companies have to take a hard look at hardware for upgrades.
 There always be more compute-power but we are reaching the limits of some of that.